MarceloPaciulli/Willow/README.md

 # Willow

+About
-Interactive JSON Tree Viewer built for simple or complex deeply nested JSON structures.
+JSON Tree Viewer for exploring, visualizing, and interacting with JSON structures of any complexity, from simple to deeply nested, focused on usability and customization

 ---